 - If a permit is necessary, the City will develop a draft permit and fact sheet for the user to review and make comments.

-- If the new user is determined by the City to be a Categorical Industrial User (CIU), then a Baseline Monitoring Report (BMR) form is required to be submitted at least 90 days prior to commencement of discharge from the facility.
-Follow the instructions outlined in the Instructions for Completing the Baseline Monitoring Report to complete the City of Round Rock Baseline Monitoring Report.
+- If City determines new user to be a Categorical Industrial User (CIU), then a Baseline Monitoring Report form must be submitted at least 90 days prior to commencement of discharge from the facility.
+See Baseline Monitoring Report Instructions to complete the Baseline Monitoring Report Form.

 - The City will issue a final permit.

-- If the new user was determined by the City to be a categorical industrial user (CIU), then a 90-Day Report on Compliance with Categorical Pretreatment Standards form is required to be submitted within 90 days following commencement of discharge from the facility.
-Follow the instructions outlined in the Instructions for Completing the 90 Day Compliance Report with Categorical Standards to complete the City of Round Rock 90 Day Compliance Report.
+- If City determines new user to be a CIU, then a 90-Day Compliance Report Form must be submitted within 90 days following commencement of discharge from the facility.
+See the 90-Day Compliance Report Instructions to complete the 90-Day Compliance Report Form.

 These standards shall apply to a user whether or not the user is subject to other federal, state or local requirements.